Written by Jack Boardman

 Martial arts combats your stress levels in several ways that other sports don’t.
 First there is the obvious stress release to be had of any contact sport – working the heavy bag is a sure-fire way to exorcise and exercise those demons.
 But beyond this is the physical exercise that combines elements of plyometrics, gymnastics, interval training and strength-building.

-The social aspect cannot be overlooked in any team sport in helping with anxiety and depression.
+The social aspect cannot be overlooked in any team sport.
 The shared interest in martial arts and conquering particular techniques is a solid ice breaker and certain exercises – including pad work and grappling activities – mean that buddying up comes with each training session.

 Just as important as your development as a martial artist and how you apply yourself in each training session is your preparation between sparring, bag work and technique seminars.
 As well as the overall physical health benefits, this dedication keeps you focused between training, occupying the mind and keeping a positive goal in mind.

 When it comes to martial arts like BJJ, it is as much about technique, practice, repetition and studying as it is about physical exercise.
-This is a highly effective way of channelling your focus on improvement and the discipline involved in the sport, which in effect is a positive use of brain power, leaving less room for stress, depression and anxiety.
+This is a highly effective way of channelling your focus on improvement and the discipline involved in the sport, which in effect is a positive use of brain power.

 All of these things, as part of a training routine, in essence, will help to reduce stress off the mat in your day-to-day.
 Aside from the regular hit of endorphins you’ll receive with each training and conditioning session, a routine of healthy eating, nutrition, rest, and studying is proven to help keep your stress levels at bay.